 After an outstanding collegiate career which ultimately resulted in her being inducted into the Independence Community College Hall of Fame in Oct.
 2011, Ewa Laskowska has evolved into one of the top associate head coaches in her profession.

-She is in her 13th season on staff and 16th overall as part of Keitha Adams' staff dating to the duo's time at ICC.
-Laskowska served as an assistant coach her first 12 years but was elevated to associated head coach on July 29, 2013.
+She is in her 16th season on staff and 18th overall as part of Keitha Adams's staff dating to the duo's time at ICC.
+Laskowska served as an assistant coach her first 12 years but was elevated to associate head coach on July 29, 2013.